Dartmoor Tor

 View from the top of a tor on dartmoor

-Equidistant to the north and south are the villages of North Bovey and Lustleigh.
-Both retain an unspoilt beauty, buoyed by charming village greens and rows of thatched cottages.
-And like Chagford, they form the starting points for several beautiful countryside walks.
+To the south lies the village of North Bovey, which retains an unspoilt beauty, buoyed by a charming village green and rows of thatched cottages.
+Like Chagford, it forms the starting point for several beautiful countryside walks.
 Among our favourites is the walk from North Bovey to Whooping Rock – a famous boulder named for the distinctive sound it makes on windy days.

 Large towns and cities